 quiet country roads and we didn’t even manage to get lost!
 France

-Mid-morning on the Saturday, Sam and I arrived in Bardonecchia and after a good catch-up with my friends, travelled up to a local restaurant to have our traditional pre-Stella lunch with Mario Artusio, the founder of the Stella Alpina Rally.
+Mid-morning on the Saturday, we arrived in Bardonecchia and after a good catch-up with my friends, travelled up to a local restaurant to have our traditional pre-Stella lunch with Mario Artusio, the founder of the Stella Alpina Rally.

 The next day was the day of the Rally itself.
 I was keen to see how far up Colle del Sommeiller I could get on my sporty machine and to see if it was any easier to keep upright on the off-road than my old wheezing slug of a Super Dream.